twhl-community/halflife-unified-sdk/docs/tutorials/setting-up-and-using-dotnet-script.md

 If you are running the dotnet command for the first time after installing or updating the SDK you may get a welcome message.
 If you wait a bit the command you entered will execute.

+## Command-line scripts in the SDK

+Command-line scripts work just like regular .NET tools.
+See [.NET Tools](/docs/dotnet-tools.md#command-line-tools) for more information.

-### Passing command line parameters
+### Passing command-line parameters

-To pass command line parameters simply append them to the command:
+To pass command-line parameters simply append them to the command:
 ```bat
 dotnet script <script filename> --my-parameter my-value
 ```